Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - Static factory methods can return an object of any subtype of their return type.
 - The class of the returned object can vary from call to call as a function of the input parameters.
 - The class of the returned object need not exist when the class containing the method is written.
+- Three essential components in a *service provider framework*:
+    - *Service interface*: for providers to implement.
+    - *Provider registration API*: providers use to register implementations.
+    - *Service access API*: clients use to obtain instances of the service.
+    - *Service provider interface* (optional): a factory object that produce instances of the service interface.
 - Classes providing only static factory methods (without public or protected constructors) cannot be subclassed.
 - Static factory methods are hard for programmers to find.